Q&A: Standby Charge

 Will the Standby Charge apply to Domestic customers with PV installations for example?

 We currently have no plans to charge Domestic customers for embedded generation, such as Solar PV, which are generally 6kWp or less.
-Though we will keep the situation under review.
+However, we will keep the situation under review.

 How do you decide what is Domestic and what is Commercial?

 Domestic or Commercial installations are determined by their current designation on Jersey Electricity’s Customer Database, however, the Company reserves the right to apply the Standby Charge for installations that clearly fall within the bounds of commercial scale whatever the customer/premise designation.

 Doesn’t local generation such as PV improve security of supply?

 A typical PV or renewable installation does not provide any material benefit in terms of security of supply.
 Such installations will not lead Jersey Electricity to removing standby generation off the grid system and therefore will not lead to lower security costs.
 For example, JE has peak demand on its system at around 9.30pm on a dark, winter evening and therefore solar PV will not assist security of supply, as it cannot generate at times when demand is highest on the system.
 Similarly, wind generation is also intermittent and cannot be relied up during these peak winter demand periods.